 15 Vietnamese universities entered the QS Asia rankings in 2024, including 4 schools appearing for the first time.

-Duy Tan University ranked highest – 115th, up 30 places from last year.
-The top 200 also includes Ton Duc Thang University (ranked 138) and Hanoi National University (ranked 187).
-Ho Chi Minh City National University ranked 167th last year but dropped to 220th this year.
+Duy Tan University has the highest ranking - 115th, up 30 places compared to last year.
+The Top 200 also includes Ton Duc Thang University (138th) and Hanoi National University (187th).
+Ho Chi Minh City National University ranked 167th last year but this year dropped to 220th place.

 There are four schools participating for the first time, including Nguyen Tat Thanh University, Ho Chi Minh City Technical Education University, Transport University and Van Lang University.
 Of these, Nguyen Tat Thanh University is ranked in the 291-300 group, the other three schools are in the 401-450, 651-700, and 701-750 groups, respectively.